marciopocebon/docker-remote-tls-terminator/README.md

 *   REMOTE_HOST = The remote host you wish to connect to
 *   REMOTE_PORT = The port on the remote host you wish to connect to.
 Defaults to 443
 *   CERT_NAME = The name on the certificate to verify the host against.
-Default to REMOTE_HOST
+Defaults to REMOTE_HOST
 *   CA_FILE = A list of Certificate Authorities to verify the certificate against.
 Defaults to system CA's